-What is a project cost report?
+What is a construction project cost report?

-Cost reports usually compare the costs spent on the project with the income earned.
+Cost reports usually compare the costs spent on the construction project with the income earned.
 Usually these cost reports allow contractors to break the cost and income down into separate cost codes.
 Contractors can then compare costs versus income for labour, equipment and various materials.
 Some reports can be quite detailed and break the report down even further to different types of labour and equipment.
 There are dangers of breaking cost reports down into too many different categories as it can become difficult to monitor, which inevitably leads to errors.

 Cost reports are usually done on a monthly basis.
 However they can be done more frequently, even done daily for a particular task.
 Contractors often don’t do cost reports as they believe they take time and one needs computer access.
 Yet, I have done simple exercises in the field on a daily basis.
 So for instance, on a bulk earthworks job if you know what each item of equipment costs it’s easy to work out the hourly cost of the equipment team (say excavator and trucks).
 If you know how many cubic metres of earth the team is moving in an hour it’s simple to calculate the cost per cubic metre.
+What do you do when your construction project is LOSING money?

-Why cost reports are useful
+Why project cost reports are useful

 Project cost reports can yield much useful information.
 They often save contractors money, or help contractors make more money.